halimpolar/cmpe273-project/README.md

 - Save the history of the previous order
 - Cancel unfinished or wrong order
 - Provide a card for order clarification

+<b>Integration with Google API</b>
+- Follow the instructions from Google for obtaining the API key
+- Download the key you obtaining from Google
+- Put the key into folder and name it with the name: 'Alexa_Pizza.json'

 <b>How to test it?</b>
 - Setup the Amazon Lambda environment